What is a compromise of taxes?

 You may be allowed to make payments on the compromised amount.
 Contact the department or include with your petition a proposal for payments if your offer is accepted.

 A potential disadvantage to you is that if tax liens have been filed, they are not satisfied until all the terms and conditions of the negotiated offer have been fulfilled.

 I know someone whose situation was similar to mine.
 That person's compromise was accepted.
 Why was mine rejected?

-We judge each case individually based on all of the facts and information available to us.
+We review each case individually based on all of the information available to us.

 Can I petition for a compromise more than once?

 Yes.
 If you have previously petitioned for a compromise and that offer was not accepted, you may petition us at a later date.
 However, we are unlikely to view a second compromise offer more favorably than the first unless your financial condition has worsened, or you are increasing the amount of your offer.